Mexico lawmakers flag $30 billion Pemex loss in audit

 "Whether it's true or not, it has a resonance because of the electoral cycle," said Baker.

-A plan to open up Pemex further to the private sector would help boost the Mexican economy, adding as much as 0.8 percentage point to annual gross domestic product over a five-year period, said consultancy Capital Economics in a report.
+A plan to open up Pemex further to the private sector would help boost the Mexican economy, adding as much as 0.8 percentage point to annual economic growth over a five-year period, said consultancy Capital Economics in a report.

 ($1 = 13.1680 Mexican pesos)